 Korea has continued to advocate and contribute to the global efforts to promote gender equality and empowerment of women.

 In 1984, the Korean Government ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), which provides a set of obligations of State Parties to end discrimination against women.
-Until now, the Korean Government has submitted seven country reports for consideration by the Committee on the Elimination of Discrimination against Women.
+Until now, the Korean Government has submitted eight country reports for consideration by the Committee on the Elimination of Discrimination against Women.
 Furthermore, it acceded to the Optional Protocol to the Convention in 2006.

 The Korean Government has participated actively in gender-related discussions within the UN system.
-For instance, Korea has long been serving as a member of the Commission on the Status of Women, a functional commission of the Economic and Social Council (ECOSOC).
+For instance, Korea has long been serving as a member of the Commission on the Status of Women (CSW), a functional commission of the Economic and Social Council (ECOSOC).
 Korea has also expressed its strong support for UN Security Council resolution 1325 in the Council’s open debates on women, peace, and security.
 In addition, Korea has co-sponsored resolutions of UN bodies such as the General Assembly and the HRC on the elimination of violence and discrimination against women.

-The Korean Government has strongly supported supported the creation of UN Women, the UN entit for gender equality and empowement of women, and was elected as one of the inaugural Executive Board members in November 2010.
+The Korean Government has strongly supported the creation of UN Women, the UN entity for gender equality and empowement of women, and was elected as one of the inaugural Executive Board members in November 2010.

-From then, Korea continued to participate in the Executive Board until present (current term: 2017-2019) and it also assumed the Presidency of the Board in 2012 and the vice-presidency in 2018.
+From then, Korea keeps participating in the Executive Board until present (current term: 2017-2019) and it also assumed the presidency of the Board in 2012 and the vice-presidency in 2018.
 Currently, Korea is the 15th largest donor government to UN Women.